Update Workfront Fusion scenarios for unified review and approval

 - Classify each scenario as Edit, Rebuild, or Retire based on the criteria in the previous section.

-- Pause proof-dependent scenarios before you bring teams that depend on them into your Adobe enterprise storage pilot.
+- Pause proof-dependent scenarios before you bring teams that depend on them into your Adobe cloud storage pilot.
 Running stale proof-based automations against the new model can produce silent failures or duplicate actions.

 - Use approval templates to replace simple routing logic.
 Native multi-stage approval templates with deadline automation can handle many use cases that previously required Fusion.
 For more information, see Create an Approval Template for assets and documents.

-- Wait for the Q3 2026 Fusion connector updates before rebuilding.
+- Use the Adobe Workfront Unified Review and Approvals connector when rebuilding.
 The updated connectors expose modules built specifically for unified review and approval and make rebuilds significantly simpler and more reliable.
 We don’t recommend rebuilding against Workfront API version 22 beforehand.
-If you proceed for a time-critical scenario, plan to revisit that work once the new connectors are released.

 - Test rebuilt scenarios end-to-end in a sandbox instance before enabling them in production.
 Pay particular attention to event subscription payloads — field names and schema differ from legacy proof events.